 Slow Cooker gingerbread overnight oatmeal is great eaten hot or cold.
 Leftovers will store really well in the refrigerator.
-Since I am the only oatmeal enthusiast in my house, I refrigerate leftovers in small, individual serving size containers.
+I refrigerate leftovers in small, individual serving-size containers.
 This makes for quick weekday grab-and-go breakfasts.

 Be sure to use microwavable containers if you plan to quickly heat your oatmeal.
 Gingerbread oatmeal will store perfectly in your refrigerator for 5-6 days.